|Programme convenor:||Dr Alberto Asquer|

 Education and experience

-You should have a recognised UK Bachelor's degree, or international equivalent, in finance, economics, or another appropriate discipline.
+You should have a recognised UK Bachelor's degree, or international equivalent, in a social science discipline.
 Qualifications in other subjects will be assessed on their merits.
 Your application may be considered if you have previous education and experience, equivalent to a degree-level qualification, which includes suitable preliminary training.

 For all of our modules you are required to have a high level of English language ability in reading and writing and in study skills.